 A backpack is the perfect container for most of the extra items.
 Pack what is necessary so that regardless of the circumstances you will be able to walk away from your car with the supplies that will sustain you if it becomes necessary.

-But what about situations where you might need to jump start a battery?
+Like situations where you might need to jump start a battery?
 Or break a window or cut a seat belt to save someone after an accident?
 Or you might need to tow a stuck vehicle, flag down help, or use basic first aid?

 I consider the reflective safety vest along with the reflective warning triangle an absolute necessity when stopping or stuck on a roadside to change a tire or help someone out.